burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 The compelling lesson from ISP and search engine consolidation is not which firms survived in that space, but how smart businesses built on the back of those foundational technologies to create new solutions.

-Firms like Expedia, Netflix, Salesforce, and Bloomberg used the foundational internet technologies to build proprietary platforms.
+Firms like [Expedia](https://www.expedia.com/), [Netflix](https://www.netflix.com/), [Salesforce](https://www.salesforce.com/), and [Bloomberg](https://www.bloomberg.com/) used the foundational internet technologies to build proprietary platforms and new business models.
 They saw the bigger picture: By buiding proprietary platforms on top of those foundational technologies they were able to provide consumers with new products they didn’t even know they needed.

 That first-mover advantage proved decisive.

 AI will consolidate in some form.

-**The bubble we are living through where anyone can release an app and call it “Artificial Intelligence” will eventually burst.**
+**The bubble we are living in today where anyone can release an app and call it “Artificial Intelligence” will eventually burst.**

 The firms that have a solid AI-First strategy to build their own [proprietary AI platform](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/) will be the firms still standing when the dust settles on the AI landscape.